The Munsters: Mockingbird Lane

 A reboot by Pushing Daisies creator Bryan Fuller was developed for NBC as a one-hour drama with "spectacular visuals."
 NBC ordered a pilot episode, and announced in January 2012 that it would be called Mockingbird Lane, a reference to the Munsters' address.
-NBC ultimately canceled plans for Mockingbird Lane to be produced as a weekly series, but later announced that the pilot episode would air in late October 2012 as a Halloween special.
-The cancellation resulted from disagreements on the show's dark nature and inconsistent tone.
+NBC ultimately did not proceed with plans for Mockingbird Lane as a weekly series, but later announced that the pilot episode would air in late October 2012 as a Halloween special.
+NBC passed on the series over disagreements about the show's dark nature and inconsistent tone.